Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

-Given a single snapshot of a situation, we aim to infer the actions executed by the human up to the current point in time using abductive reasoning which we coined Abductive Action Inference.
-To do this, we first detect humans and objects in the snapshot and then generate representation for human-centered object relations.
-Then using these human-centered object relations, we summarize the visual snapshot and using neural models, we infer the most likely human actions executed by the human.
-The overview of our model and task is shown in Figure~\ref{fig:my_label}.
+Our primary hypothesis is that human-object relations are essential for abductive past action inference.
+Therefore, we propose a human-object relational approach for the task.
+In all three tasks, our general approach is as follows.
+We make use of detected humans and objects in the image and then generate a representation for human-centric object relations.
+Then, using these human-centric object relations, we summarize the visual image, and using neural models, we infer the most likely actions executed by the human.
+The overview of this approach is shown in Figure~\ref{fig:my_label}.
+Next, we first discuss abductive past action set inference, followed by the details of abductive past action verification.